 Can this method be applied to any other systems?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Jodie Hay: This method can be used to determine the location of proteins and/or track protein movement as applicable.

 How would you expect an individual who has never performed this technique to struggle?